gn0mesort/gn0mesort.github.io/content/slog/2022/slog_2_0.md

 >
 > It can take values in the interval [-2^63, 2^63 - 1], i.e. [-9223372036854775808, 9223372036854775807].
 Exceeding those bounds will wrap around.

-what it doesn't tell us is how this value is actually represented.
+What it doesn't tell us is how this value is actually represented.
 I've assumed, so far, that it's two's complement because C++20 requires integer types to be two's complement.
 This seems to work fine but without inspecting the language implementation there's no good way to know if -1 is `0xffffffffffffffff`, `0x80000000000001`, `0xfffffffffffffffe`, or some representation that is less obvious.
 This particular gripe probably seems minor to anyone